danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 3. Select **Compliance Overview**.

-4. See initial Compliance status.
+4. Review the initial Compliance status.
     You should see the **GDPR Compliance**
     report as empty for now.
 The related **gauges/reports** are updated as you progress with the lab.